ucam-department-of-psychiatry/camcops/docs/source/tasks/from_lp.rst

   FROM-LP framework] “are all fine to use from a copyright perspective.”
 Peter Trigwell, clinical lead for FROM-LP, to Rudolf Cardinal 2015-06-01.

-- However, the CORE-10 isn’t, in an electronic context, as noted above.
+- The CORE-10 wasn’t, in an electronic context, but then it became OK for electronic reproduction from 2015.

 .. _fft: